kubevela/kubevela/docs/en/cue/basic.md

 # Learning CUE

-This document will explain how to use [CUE](https://cuelang.org/) to encapsulate and abstract a given capability in Kubernetes and make it available to end users to consume in `Application` CRD.
-Please make sure you have already learned about `Application` custom resource before reading the following guide.
+This document will explain more about how to use CUE to encapsulate and abstract a given capability in Kubernetes in detail.

+> Please make sure you have already learned about `Application` custom resource before reading the following guide.

 ## Overview

-The reasons for KubeVela supports CUE as first class templating solution can be concluded as below:
+The reasons for KubeVela supports CUE as a first-class solution to design abstraction can be concluded as below:

 - **CUE is designed for large scale configuration.** CUE has the ability to understand a configuration worked on by engineers across a whole company and to safely change a value that modifies thousands of objects in a configuration.
 This aligns very well with KubeVela's original goal to define and ship production level applications at web scale.